 In a letter dated Friday, EPA Administrator Michael Regan detailed the decision, which extends the period during which Americans can purchase E15, a gasoline blend containing 15% ethanol, for the third consecutive year.
 Currently, sales of E15 are restricted from June 1 to September.

-“While adding ethanol to gasoline can raise concerns about increased smog pollution in warmer weather, indicates minimal differences between E15 and the more commonly used E10 blends,” Regan stated in the letter.
+“While adding ethanol to gasoline can raise concerns about increased smog pollution in warmer weather, research indicates minimal differences between E15 and the more commonly used E10 blends,” Regan stated in the letter.

 The decision has received support from various quarters, including the Farm Belt, a key constituency in the upcoming presidential election.
 Geoff Cooper, President and CEO of the Renewable Fuels Association, commended President Biden and Administrator Regan for their actions in addressing potential fuel shortages and stabilizing gas prices amidst global energy market uncertainties.